tobive/card-and-conquer/README.md

 - ✅ Loading screen with asset preloading
 - ✅ Responsive layout system
 - ✅ Client-side routing
+- ✅ Welcome screen with free starter pack
+- ✅ First-time user detection and onboarding

 ### Completed Features ✅

+- ✅ Welcome screen with animated card reveals for new players
 - ✅ Main menu with live war status and faction slider
 - ✅ Card collection screen with filtering and detail modals
 - ✅ Gacha pull interface with free/paid options and card reveals